 There’s no denying that online businesses are the future, so how do you get online?

 If you’ve been struggling to get started online and need help with all that tech, then this interview is for you.
 Marina Lotaif of Yes to Tech is the expert when it comes to building websites and online solutions when you’re an absolute newbie.

-Marina shares her own story how she went from having no idea how to build a website to teaching others how to build their own online empires.
+Marina shares her own story of how she went from having no idea how to build a website to teaching others how to build their own online business.
 She also gives you a glimpse into her highly-productive life and how she maintains a full personal and professional life.

 Let’s get started.